Contextual/Thread-local Sessions¶

 Proxied for the

-oriented attributes for those which are named explicitly in theSession.refresh.attribute_names
+Session.refresh()method will now refresh lazy-loadedrelationship()oriented attributes for those which are named explicitly in theSession.refresh.attribute_namescollection.Tip

 While the